 Drosera: from the Greek droseros, "dewy," referring to the gland-tipped hairs on the leaves that make them look moist

-Wikipedia: The plant feeds on insects, which are attracted to the glistening drops of mucilage, loaded with a sugary substance, covering its leaves.
-It has evolved this carnivorous behaviour in response to its habitat, which is usually poor in nutrients or is so acidic that nutrient availability is severely decreased.
-The plant uses enzymes to dissolve the insects ? which become stuck to the glandular tentacles ? and extract ammonia (from proteins) and other nutrients from their bodies.[5]
+Wikipedia: This plant feeds on insects.
+Insects are attracted to the glistening drops of mucilage, loaded with a sugary substance, covering its leaves.
+It has evolved this carnivorous behavior in response to its habitat, which is usually poor in nutrients or is so acidic that nutrient availability is severely decreased.
+The plant uses enzymes to dissolve the insects - which become stuck to the glandular tentacles - and extract ammonia (from proteins) and other nutrients from their bodies.[5]
 The ammonia replaces the nitrogen that other plants absorb from the soil, and plants that are placed in a high-nitrogen environment rely less upon nitrogen from captured insects.[6]

 Suggested Citation